 - Supporting international dialogue through translations and proper use of language, names, and narratives that speak to the public’s imagination, emotions, and reactions.

 Due to that fact, high-quality translation and localization is even more important.
 Without them, reaching an agreement between various impact groups is simply impossible.
-And it’s not only what we say, but also how our arguments are presented.
+And it’s not only what we say, but also how we present our arguments.

 For example, the term ‘global warming’ emerged in the 1980s, dominating public debate.
 Because of the use of the word ‘warming’, the debate centered on whether human activity was causing the planet to get warmer and whether warmer weather was even a problem.
 This caused the discussion to lose its relevance (and accuracy).

-That is why the term ‘climate change’, which more precisely describes the phenomena that threaten the environment much more precisely, is used today.
+That is why we use the term ‘climate change’, which more precisely describes the phenomena that threaten the environment.

 A new and growing branch of linguistics—ecolinguistics—is intent on proving the impact that language has on shaping environmental communication.